 • Diagnostic information.
 Diagnostic text that exceeds 1,048,576 (1,024*1,024) characters will be truncated.
 To learn about Endpoint Security alerts, refer to Endpoint Security alerts: diagnostic information.

 • Ticket pending/created

 • Alert resolved

 |Event Details||Displays the name and various details of the event, such as the date, time, ticket number (if applicable), and recipient email address.
 Successful events are highlighted in green, while failed events are highlighted in red.|

-The Open Alerts card displays a list of the device's open alerts.
-The card header has a badge showing the number of alerts, and the color of the badge matches the color of the highest priority alert in the list.
+The table displays a list of the device's alerts.
+The card header has a badge showing the number of alerts.
+By default, the table displays all open alerts.

-The table density is set to Condensed Theme by default.
-To change it to Relaxed Theme, click the density toggle icon at the top right of the table.
+The table density is set to condensed theme by default.
+To change it to relaxed theme, click the density toggle icon.
 The selection will persist across all pages.

-The number of results displayed can be specified by selecting the desired number from the drop-down menu at the bottom of the table.
+The number of results displayed can be specified by selecting the desired number from the pagination control.
 This selection will persist the next time the page is accessed.